Early Life and Education

-Mikhail Dmitrievich Prokhorov was born on May 3, 1965, in Moscow, Russia, to a well-educated family.
-His father worked for the Soviet sports committee, and his mother was a materials engineer.
-Prokhorov graduated from the Moscow Finance Institute in 1989 with a degree in international economic relations.
+Mikhail Dmitrievich Prokhorov was born in Moscow, Russia, on May 3, 1965.
+His father was a lawyer, and his mother was an engineer.
+He graduated from the Moscow Finance Institute in 1989 with a degree in international economic relations.

 Rise to Success

-Prokhorov's business career began in the early 1990s when he partnered with Vladimir Potanin to run Interros, a holding company.
-Together, they acquired Norilsk Nickel in 1995, one of Russia's largest nickel and palladium mining and smelting companies, at a fraction of its estimated market value.
+Prokhorov's business career began in the early 1990s.
+He partnered with Vladimir Potanin to form Interros, a holding company.
+In 1995, they acquired Norilsk Nickel, a major nickel and palladium producer, during the privatization of state-owned industries.
 Prokhorov served as Chairman of the Board of Norilsk Nickel from 1996 to 2007.
-During his tenure, he converted the company's gold-mining interests into Polyus Gold, Russia's largest gold producer.
-In 2007, Prokhorov exited Interros and launched the private investment fund ONEXIM Group.
+During his tenure, he oversaw the conversion of Norilsk's gold-mining interests into Polyus Gold, Russia's largest gold producer.
+In 2007, he exited Interros and launched the private investment fund ONEXIM Group.

 Key Business Strategies